-What Young People Want offers clear guidance to counsellors, psychologists, psychiatrists, youth workers, social workers, service providers and policy makers about how to work with youth, and design their services so they are a better match for young people today.
+What Young People Want From Mental Health Services offers clear guidance to counsellors, psychologists, psychiatrists, youth workers, social workers, service providers and policymakers about how to work with youth and design their services so they are a better match for young people today.
 It contributes to a growing movement calling for a ‘Youth Informed Approach’ to mental health to address the needs of young people.

 Table of Contents